Billingegroup/cookiecutter/README.md

-# diffpy-cookie-cutter
+# diffpy-cookiecutter
-A cookie-cutter for DiffPy packages.
+a cookiecutter for diffpy packages